alexandrosantonaros/ReGenP2/README.md

 Milestones

-Data Analysis and Source Identification
+1.Data Analysis and Source Identification
-Design the dimensional model (e.g., star schema, snowflake schema) based on business requirements and data analysis.
+2.Design the dimensional model (e.g., star schema, snowflake schema) based on business requirements and data analysis.
-Define data transformations and ETL processes to extract, transform, and load data into the data warehouse.
+3.Define data transformations and ETL processes to extract, transform, and load data into the data warehouse.
-Develop ETL workflows and scripts to extract data from source systems, apply transformations, and load data into the data warehouse.
+4.Develop ETL workflows and scripts to extract data from source systems, apply transformations, and load data into the data warehouse.
-Develop and deploy data warehouse components such as tables, indexes, partitions, and views.
+5.Develop and deploy data warehouse components such as tables, indexes, partitions, and views.
-Creation of the data lake and the spark scripts.
+6.Creation of the data lake and the spark scripts.
-Create the power BI file, reports and visualisations preparation of presentation with analysis and reflections
+7.Create the power BI file, reports and visualisations 8.Preparation of presentation with analysis and reflections